awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 }
 ```

-## Disallow Changes to CloudWatch Set Up by AWS Control Tower<a name="cloudwatch-disallow-changes"></a>
+## Disallow Changes to Amazon CloudWatch Set Up by AWS Control Tower<a name="cloudwatch-disallow-changes"></a>

-This guardrail disallows changes to CloudWatch as it was configured by AWS Control Tower when you set up your landing zone\.
+This guardrail disallows changes to Amazon CloudWatch as it was configured by AWS Control Tower when you set up your landing zone\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 The artifact for this guardrail is the following SCP\.